That Was My Hand!!!

 Metal Corn Sheller

-On that bottom floor there was a manually operated, metal corn sheller.
+On that bottom floor, there was a manually operated metal corn sheller.
 A person would place a dried ear of corn in the hole on the top.
-Inside the sheller were a bunch of spikes on one side that didn’t move and on the other side was a metal disk with its own set of spikes.
-When someone turned the crank, the disk would spin, and the dried corn would be torn off of the cob.
-The dried kernels would pour out of a hole at the bottom and the empty cob too.
+Inside the sheller were spikes on one side that didn’t move, and on the other was a metal disk with its own set of spikes.
+When someone turned the crank, the disk would spin, and the dried corn would be torn off the cob.
+The dried kernels would pour out of a hole at the bottom, and the empty cob would do the same.
 We located some random dried ears of corn in the corn shed and proceeded to feed them into the contraption and crank away.

-We ran to the house and Dale was taken to the Hospital.
-They sent him to Omaha and a special surgeon was called in.
+We ran to the house, and Dale was taken to the Hospital.
+They sent him to Omaha, where a surgical hand specialist was called in.
 I believe Dale had over 100 stitches used to reconnect everything.
 Luckily, all his fingers were still there.
 He still has the nasty scars on his hand, but it never kept him from full function.
 He was VERY lucky, and we caught a LOT of shit for that incident.

 1 Comment